How are municipal property tax rates calculated?

 Make adjustments to your existing pre-authorized withdrawal plan.
 Complete the Auto-Recalculation or Balance Withdrawal Form.

-2013 tax notices were mailed out during the third week of May and the payment due date was July 2, 2013.
+2014 tax notices are mailed out during the third week of May and the payment due date was July 2, 2014.

-- A five per cent penalty was added to outstanding current taxes after the due date; and
+- A five percent penalty will be added to outstanding current taxes after the due date; and

-- A further five per cent penalty was applied to unpaid taxes on October 1, 2013.
+- A further five percent penalty will be applied to unpaid taxes after September 30, 2014.

 - Outstanding amounts that are not paid due to Home Owner Grants not being claimed are subject to the same penalties.